-In the relational database, there are two mechanisms beyond DAO: JDBC, and JPA.
+In the relational database, there are two mechanisms under DAO, JDBC, and JPA:

-- JDBC: A deep layer with a database that has communications, basic transactions; basically, it's a driver to a particular database. - JPA: A high layer that has communication, either JDBC and JPA.
-This layer has high mapping to Java; this place has annotations and an EntityManager.
-In general, a JPA has integration with other specifications such as CDI and Bean Validation.
+- JDBC: a deep layer with a database that has communications, underlying transactions, and is basically a driver to a particular database. - JPA: A high layer that has communication with either JDBC or JPA.
+This layer has a high mapping to Java; this place has annotations and an EntityManager.
+In general, a JPA has integrations with other specifications, such as CDI and Bean Validation.

-A huge advantage of this strategy is that one change, either JDBC or JPA, can happen quickly.
-When a developer changes a database, he just needs the switch to a respective driver by a database and done!
-Code ready for a new database changed.
+A considerable advantage of this strategy is that one change, either JDBC or JPA, can happen quickly.
+When you change a database, you need to supersede to a respective driver by a database, and then you're done!
+The code is ready for a new database change.